tsanket8329/DSA-Practise/README.md

 A single line string s

 He is a very very good boy, isn't he? 🔹 Output 10 He is a very very good boy isn t he ⚙️ Constraints String contains letters + special characters: ! , ? . _ ' @ and spaces 💡 Hint
+Split using:

+[^A-Za-z]+

+🧠 Key Concept

+👉 Token = only letters 👉 So remove everything else

+✔️ Split by:

+[^A-Za-z]+ 🚀 Quick Trick

+👉 “Keep letters → break at non-letters” String:

+H e l l o w o r l d 0 1 2 3 4 5 6 7 8 9

+From index 3 to 7, the substring is:

+lowo